DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 about its effects as much through the desires people invest in it as through its ability to deliver predefined utilities?’[^67]

-Mazarella’s question is important.
-As explored in Chapter 1, overcoming Indigenous disadvantage has been a contentious and highly-politicized field in recent years.
+Mazzarella’s question is important.
+As explored in Chapter 1, overcoming Indigenous disadvantage has been a contentious and highly politicized field in recent years.
 The digital divide can appear as a minor concern in contrast to pressing disparities in health and education, or housing needs.
-However, the possibilities and outcomes of communication technologies are less easy to anticipate and to measure.
+However, the possibilities and outcomes of communications technologies are less easy to anticipate and to measure.

 We did not see our project as an ICT4D project because we were working with and through Indigenous organizations with long track records in